Dr. Mike Sosteric

 Note, this bio page is written in support of an application for promotion.
 If it feels like I am blowing my own horn, I am.
 That’s the process.
 I will rewrite when that is said and done.

 Greetings and welcome.
 My name is Mike.
 I am an Associate Professor of Sociology at Athabasca University (AU).
 PhD. from the University of Alberta, Masters from the University of Regina.
 At AU I coordinate introductory sociology, the sociology of religion, statistics, introduction to social movements, and the sociology of information technology.
-In the past, I have coordinated or created several additional courses, including Theories of Social Change (Sociology 435) and Canadian society.
-Right now I am working on a course about archetypes, narratives, and creation templates entitled Sociology 420: Writing New Stories
+In the past, I have coordinated or created several additional courses, including Theories of Social Change (Sociology 435) and Canadian Society.
+I have recently completed a course about archetypes, narratives, and creation templates entitled Sociology 420: Writing New Stories

 In addition to all that course work, I do a little bit of publication in scholarly journals (THB, just enough to get by) and a lot of writing, editing, revising, and shaping the things I’ve already written.
 I also spend a lot of time thinking about how to organize everything, and a lot of time reorganizing, particularly as information technology has evolved.
 The organizational component is a big task and has taken a lot of time to get right, if it can currently be called right.
 I retain my sanity by always focusing on the improvements and never spending too much time on the tasks ahead.
 If I did that, I’d surely lose all hope.